 Is acrylic paint waterproof?

 Acrylic paint that artists use is water-based and water-soluble.
-Once it dries it becomes water-resistant but not waterproof.
+Once it dries it becomes water-resistant and washable but not waterproof.

 On what surfaces can I use Acrylic paint?